Read time: 18 minutes | Core wound: “Without my achievements, I’m nothing.”

 The Pattern You Might Recognize

-Here’s the painful irony: you often attract partners who genuinely love you.
+The painful irony: you often attract partners who genuinely love you.
 But you can’t receive that love because you’re convinced it’s directed at your performance, not your person.

 What Actually Helps

 Emotional safety.
-Permission to feel without fixing, to exist without excelling, to be human without being exceptional.
+Permission to feel without fixing.
+To exist without excelling.
+To be human without being exceptional.

 For Those Who Love a Three

 Celebrate their non-achievements.
 Notice who they are when they’re not performing.
 Love them hardest when they fail.
-Show them that your love doesn’t fluctuate with their success.
+Show them your love doesn’t fluctuate with their success.

 Learn more about other types in relationships and explore the Enneagram compatibility matrix to understand how Type 3s connect with each type.